stojkovskimartin/concerts-locator/README.md

 To navigate through the project, we recommend that you open it via Index.html.

 ## Making
-For the overall development of the project, we worked with the Bootstrap package, JavaScript (jQuery), WebScraping.
+For the overall development of the project, we worked with the Bootstrap, HTML, CSS, JavaScript (jQuery), WebScraping.

 ## Members
 Bojan Ristovski